jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

   - The **data collection guideline**: if the data doesn't have a clear purpose for use, don't collect it, and don't store it; this is why many privacy regulations mention limiting data collection
 - 2.4.3 Data location
   - **Data location**: in this context, refers to the location of data backups or data copies
-  - If a company's system is on-prem, keeps data on-site, but regularly backups up data; best practice is to keep a backup copy on-site and off-site
+  - If a company's system is on-prem, keeps data on-site, but regularly backs up data, best practice is to keep a backup copy on-site and off-site
   - Consider distance between data/storage locations to mitigate potential mutual (primary and backup) damage risk

 - 2.4.4 Data maintenance